rbazev/sex_amitosis_evolvability/README.md

 * `amitosis.py`: Python 3.7 code to run simulations.

-* `Demo.ipynb`: Jupyter notebook illustrating how to run evolutionary simulations and generate Figure 5.
+* `Demo.ipynb`: Jupyter notebook illustrating how to run the evolutionary simulations used to generate Figure 5.

 * `Figure_4.ipynb`: Jupyter notebook to generate Figure 4.